Gwen Ackerman is a long-time journalist, short-story writer and author of Goddess of Battle.

 Charlotte Whittle is a writer and translator from Spanish.
 Her translations and essays have appeared in Mantis, Inti, and in the book Defining Moments in History.
 She is a co-translator of Eduardo González Viaña’s novel, César Vallejo’s Season in Hell, forthcoming from London’s Centre of César Vallejo Studies.

-Saskia Elizabeth Ziolkowski is Visiting Assistant Professor at Duke University.
+Saskia Elizabeth Ziolkowski is Assistant Professor at Duke University.
 She works on Italian literature from comparative perspective, especially in terms of German-language literatures, modernism, and Jewish studies.
 She has published articles and chapters on Primo Levi, Elsa Morante, Italo Svevo, Scipio Slataper, Franz Kafka, Robert Musil, Joseph Roth, and Rainer Maria Rilke, among others.
 Her book Kafka’s Italian Progeny (University of Toronto Press, 2020) explores Franz Kafka’s sometimes surprising connections with key writers — from Italo Svevo, Lalla Romano, and Italo Calvino to Antonio Tabucchi, Paola Capriolo, and Elena Ferrante — who shaped Italy’s literary landscape.
 She received her Ph.D. in Italian and Comparative Literature & Society from Columbia University.
+She is writing a book on Jewishness in Italian literature.

 You may contact any of the contributors via the contact form on the About Page.